IEP Progress Reports: What Should Be Reported Vs. What Is Reported

 The Report Should Include Data

-If an IEP requires a student to do “X on 4 out of 5”, there’s a problem if the progress report states the student did X in “all data collected”.
+If an IEP requires a student to do "X on 4 out of 5", but the IEP progress report state the student did X in "all data collected", there's a problem.

 What is the data?

-If the school can’t provide you the data, there’s a problem.
+If the school can't provide you the data, there's a problem.
 They should be able to cite and provide the data collected for the report.
-This is not an unreasonable request, but you might run into teachers who take offense to something as simple as a request for the actual data.
+This is not an unreasonable request.

 The Report Should Reflect the Goal